 Linux kernel BSP

-- Device tree files
+- Device tree files and overlays

 - Pin multiplexing (IOMUX)

 - OTP bits

 - RAM layout

 - Thermal monitor

 - Touch screen

 - Enable TrustFence in DEY